EmmanuelG27/hello-world/README.md

 Hi whomever might be reading this.

-My name is Emmanuel  Gonzalez, I work for Amazon and nope..
-I cannot help you with your deliveries.
+My name is Emmanuel  Gonzalez, I love tacos and I am from Mexico !